This sweet potato hummus is a spicy twist on the classic, with the addition of roasted sweet potato and spices. And it’s totally addictive!

 What’s great about this recipe is that you can do so much with it!
 If you want to make the sweet potato hummus into more of a dip, just add a couple tablespoons of vegetable stock and process it again.
 You will get a thinner consistency.

 This sweet potato hummus is the perfect addition to any meal.
 If you need some creative ideas, check out the list of ways to eat hummus!

 This brilliantly colored, spicy dip is perfect for afternoon snacking or spreading on everything from toast to bagels or your favorite crackers.

 To serve this dip I’ve gone with the amazing seeded crackers from A Modern Way To Cook by Anna Jones.
 If you don’t have Anna’s book, it is definitely one to add to the collection.

-Moroccan Sweet Potato Hummus
+Sweet Potato Hummus - Moroccan Style

 Cut the sweet potato in half and scoop out the flesh.
-Place the sweet potato flesh, chargrilled capsicum (red pepper), half the chili and the remaining ingredients in the food processor.
+Place the sweet potato flesh, char-grilled capsicum (red pepper), half the chili and the remaining ingredients in the food processor.
 Process until smooth.
 Taste and adjust the amount of lemon, chili and salt to taste.